Theaflavin

 Primary Functions:

-High levels of cholesterol or other fats in the blood, heart disease, obesity
+High levels of lipid balance or other fats in the blood, heart condition, obesity

 Also Known As: